Vin Mariani: Inspiration for Coca-Cola

 Vin Mariani was apparently an inspiration for John S. Pemberton's 1885 coca wine drink, Pemberton's French Wine Coca.
 Pemberton's recipe was very similar to that of Vin Mariani, including the coca leaves.
 It was differentiated only by the inclusion of the African kola nut, the beverage's source of caffeine.
 Later that year, when Atlanta and Fulton County, Georgia, passed prohibition legislation, Pemberton responded by developing a carbonated, non-alcoholic version of his French Wine Coca.
 He called the reformulated beverage Coca-Cola, for its stimulant ingredients coca leaves and kola nuts.

 Modern developments

 Angelo Mariani failed to pass his recipe down to subsequent Mariani family generations, so Vin Mariani went out of production after his death.
 The product was relaunched in 2014 by Christophe Mariani (no relation).
-Christophe Mariani subsequently met the Bolivian president, Evo Morales, in Rome to discuss the commercialisation of Mariani cocawine in Bolivia.
+Christophe Mariani subsequently met the Bolivian president, Evo Morales, in Rome to discuss the commercialisation of Mariani cocaine in Bolivia.